Fixed Price Costs Guaranteed

 Mirror Wills Almost identical documents

-Mirror Wills are ideal for couples whether married/in a civil partnership or not who want to leave everything to each other on first death.
+Mirror Wills are ideal for couples whether married/in a civil partnership who want to leave everything to each other on first death.
 Should you both die together you can make provision for any children you have or for another named beneficiary.

 PLEASE NOTE – If one or both parties wish to have something different written into their Will, you will need to consider two Single Wills which will detail each parties specific wishes.
 We will be there to advise you which is the right option.